 The liquid glass flows over a sprout and floats onto the mirror-like surface of a shallow pool of molten tin at about 1000 degrees Celsius.
 The glass is highly viscous at this phase, so it does not combine with the liquid tin, creating a relatively flat ribbon of glass.

 Its uniform thickness is controlled by reducing or increasing the speed at which it spreads while its width is maintained by the machine’s edge rollers.
-The ribbon of glass then leaves the float tank at 600 degrees Celsius.
+The ribbon of glass is made and then leaves the float tank at 600 degrees Celsius.

 Step 3: Annealing